The adrenaline-fuelled Thundercat Racing Series is making its second appearance at Watergate Bay from 28th to 30th June in the National Championships.

 What is a Thundercat race?
 We know it’s an M shaped course, how many times do you go round?

 Thundercat’s is slightly different to other racing series..we test the drivers in three different disciplines to ensure the winners have a broad range of skills!
 These are the M-shape which is used in surf, a circuit course which is a longer course used on flat water and then finally the endurance long-hauls which are a grueling 60 miles long around the UK’s coast lines.
 All three are used at different times during the season but in the World Championships in October everyone will be tested on all three in 10 days.

 We know they can reach speeds of 60mph, how high do they jump?

 Depends on how insane the driver is but I have seen them hit heights of 15ft.

 Any other information you would like to give us before the event?

 We really are just trying to promote the UIM World Championship at the minute in October 4th-13th where we are aiming for 30 teams from every corner of the World!
-We have a dedicated page on our site for it where all the information and locations are detailed.

 Thanks James, and good luck!

 For a full 2013 event round up at Watergate Bay view our Events Calendar.